Tsitsipas, with Big Three missing, makes 4th round in Miami - WTMJ

 “I created a lot of opportunities with my serve — I wasn’t rushing at all, finding the right angles and executing it perfectly,” Tsitsipas said.
 “Even with my second serve I felt like I did a lot of damage, not giving him a chance to press first and apply pressure with his shots.”

-She kept Ostapenko on the move and on the defensive, pulling her in and moving her from side to side.
+She kept Ostapenko on the move and on the defensive, pulling in the former French Open champion and moving her from side to side.

 Barty is the defending champion as the 2019 winner.
 The tournament was canceled last year at the start of the coronavirus pandemic.